ql4b/vue-googleapis/README.md

 While I was prototyping a side-project I needed to a `YouTube Data API` and `Google Auth`  to perform actions on behalf of a Google user.

-The existing plugins I found were ether outdated or doing too less (oAuth only) or too much (deciding I should I have managed user session) so I wrote my own plugin being totally new to Vue and frontend development in general.
+The existing plugins I found were either outdated or doing too less (oAuth only) or too much (deciding how I should I have managed user session) so I wrote my own plugin being totally new to Vue and frontend development in general.

 ## Installation